replicatedhq/replicated-field-labs/instruqt/custom-fields/03-updating-the-application/assignment.md

 Before we update the application, let's set up our dev environment.
 In this lab, you will notice some new tabs:

 * **Dev:** This is a Linux environment preloaded with some handy tools, like the `replicated` command line.
 This will be our dev environment.
 * **Code Editor:** This is a code editor provided by Instruqt.
-We will use this edit the manifests.
+We will use this to edit the manifests.

 Let's start by setting our environment variables in our dev environment.
 The two environment variables are `REPLICATED_APP` and `REPLICATED_API_TOKEN` which tell the `replicated` command line where to push changes.
 This is covered in the Replicated CLI track in more detail.